FreshySites/Divi-child/README.md

 <strong>Please note:</strong> you should remove the `-master` text from the `Divi-child` folder names, since GitHub adds those, and WordPress doesn't want them.

 Need help?
-FreshySites is a <a href="https://freshysites.com/wordpress/">WordPress website development agency</a>, and the <a href="https://freshysites.com/wordpress/divi/">WordPress Divi theme experts</a> in building websites.
+Freshy is a <a href="https://freshysites.com/wordpress/">WordPress website development agency</a>, and the <a href="https://freshysites.com/wordpress/divi/">WordPress Divi theme experts</a> in building websites.